39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Pansies make a garden feel instantly happier.
 Their cheerful little faces and wide range of colors, such as yellow, purple, blue, orange, white, and deep burgundy, brighten up early-spring containers and fall beds when most summer flowers have already finished.

-Because they stay low, they work beautifully as edging along pathways and garden borders.
-They’re small, but somehow they bring so much personality wherever you plant them.
+Because they stay low, they work perfectly as edging along pathways and garden borders.
+Small, but somehow they bring so much personality wherever you plant them.

 20. Sweet Alyssum (Lobularia)